mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Grenades

 When throwing a grenade, choose a location as a target.
-Use a Throw Weapon Minor Action and make a Throwing Weapons + Agility [Physical] (TN 18) Test modified for range and all the usual conditions.
+Use a Throw Weapon Minor Action and make a Throwing Weapons + Agility [Physical] (Threshold 18) Test modified for range and all the usual conditions.
 Success means the grenade lands right where you wanted.
-If you don’t meet the TN, the grenade scatters.
+If you don’t meet the Threshold, the grenade scatters.
 The gamemaster determines scatter by consulting the Scatter Table (Determine Scatter).
-Hitting the TN on the test means no scatter, but it is still possible to hit the target if the scatter roll is low and the thrower got some Effect (see Determine Scatter).
+Hitting the Threshold on the test means no scatter, but it is still possible to hit the target if the scatter roll is low and the thrower got some Effect (see Determine Scatter).
 This all goes back to the old saying: “Close only counts in horseshoes and hand grenades.”

 Grenades are small, self-contained explosive or gasdelivery packages.
 They may come with a built-in timer to detonate after a pre-set amount of time (usually three seconds), a motion-sensor set to detonate on impact, or a wireless link set to detonate upon remote command.
 The type of detonation device determines the special rules and timing of grenade explosions.